Alex90Jennings/agile-assignment/README.md

 ## Deployment (Render + Neon)

-> Deployment files will be added in Stage 4.

 1. Create a Neon PostgreSQL database and copy the connection string.
 2. Create a new Web Service on Render, connected to this repository.
 3. Set environment variables in Render: